-While UnitedHealthcare does not subcontract directly with specialty pharmacies, our PBM, Prescription Solutions, maintains subcontracts with specialty pharmacies to augment the specialty pharmacy it owns.
+While UnitedHealthcare does not subcontract directly with specialty pharmacies; our PBM, Prescription Solutions, maintains subcontracts with specialty pharmacies to augment the specialty pharmacy it owns.
 To enhance the services and medications available through specialty pharmacies, Prescription Solutions contracts with specialty vendors Accredo and OptionCare, both of which are accredited organizations.
 They have contracted with Accredo since October 1, 2001, and with OptionCare since August 3, 2001.
 These companies facilitate delivery of medications with limited or restricted distribution.
 They also provide advanced home-infusion services and care, including nursing care and training on how to administer injectable medications.

-(146: Rlease; provide) the minimum guaranteed discount as a roe rentage off AWP at specialty for brand name drugs, identifying the dispension fee, your definition of a brand name drug (e.g., single source brand, multi-source brand; single source generic (etc.), what lesser of provisions are included, what package size is used to determine the price what is included in the calculation for the minimum guarantee; any offsets used to meet the minimum guarantee.
+146: Rease provide the minimum guaranteed discount as a percentage of AWP at specialty for brand name drugs identifying the dispensing recyour definition of a brand name drug (e.g., single source brand, inulti-source) brand single source generic; etc.), what lesser of provisions are included, what package size is used to meet the determine the price, what is included in the calculation of the minimum guarantees any offsets used to meet the minimum guarantee.

-UnitedHealthcare's minimum guaranteed discount for brand name specialty drugs is AWP -16 percent; specialty drugs may be available at discounts up to AWP -40 percent; for an effective discount rate of AWP -22 percent depending on utilization.
+UnitedHealthcare's minimum guaranteed discount for brand hame specialty drugs is AWP -16 percent; specialty drugs may be available at discounts up to AWR -40 percent, for an effective discount rate of AWP -22 percent depending on utilization.
 There are no dispensing fees for specialty drugs.
 A "Brand Name drug" is defined as a drug marketed under a proprietary trademark-protected drug and includes both single and multi-source brand drugs.

-Guaranteed Aggregate Minimum Pricing-Discounts and dispensing fees set forth above represent the guaranteed aggregate minimum effective gates.
+Guaranteed Aggregate Minimum Rficing-Discounts and dispensing fees set forth above represent the guaranteed aggregate minimum effective rates.
 Actual rates on a claim-by-claim basis may vary depending on local market conditions.
-United Health care guarantees the following pricing:
+United Health care, guarantees the following pricing:

-- Brand-Prescription Drugs: AWP 16% for Brand Prescription Claims (the "Brand Guarantee"). - Genéric Prescription Drugs: AWP -74% for Generic Prescription Claims (the "Generic Guarantee"). - Rebates: \$9.22 per Brand Prescription Claim Rebate (the "Rebate Guarantee" and, together with the Brand Guarantee and Generic Guarantee, the "Guarantees"). - The Guarantees will be settled annually on a combined basis.
+- Brand-Prescription Drugs: AWP 16% for Brand Prescription Claims (the "Brand Guarantee"). - Generic Prescription Drugs: AWP -74% for Generic Prescription Claims (the "Generic Guarantee"). - Rebates: \$9.22 per Brand Prescription Claim Rebate (the "Rebate Guarantee" and, together with the Brand Guarantee and Generic Guarantee, the "Guarantees"). - The Guarantees will be settled annually on a combined basis.
 Administrator shall have the right to use savings achieved as a result of exceeding any one of the Guarantees to offset amounts owed by Administrator under any of the other Guarantees.

-We-are-willing to determine MS CHIP's drug utilization mix and estimate the expected discounts that are factored into the overall quote upon receipt of claims data.
+We are willing to determine MS CHIP's drug utilization mix and estimate the expected discounts that are factored into the overall quote upon receipt of claims data.
 A minimum of six months of data is required to produce this analysis.